bdeleonardis1/61ADatabaseDemo/README.md

 ![New Database](readimages/first.PNG)

 Navigate to the folder that your app.py file is in and save it under whatever name you want.
 I called mine jeopardydb if you want to follow the tutorial exactly.
+SQLite saves your entire database into a file.

 ![Save Database](readimages/second.PNG)